Japanese Culture and Traditions

 When you go to a Japanese home, at the entrance, you’ll likely see a stack of shoes at the door or settle nicely on a shoe rack.
 In Japan, it’s common for people to take off their shoes at the entrance of the home.

 You’ll notice that most homes and buildings have a lowered area called ‘genkan’ (玄関), which is considered part of the outside.
-In this area, you remove your shoes, leave them there, and wear slippers.
+You remove your shoes, leave them there, and wear slippers in this area.

 The custom of taking off your shoes is mainly for cleanliness and maintaining hygiene.
 Removing your shoes prevents dirt and other unpleasant things from being tracked inside your home.